JakubPaczek/flashcards/README.md

 ### Flashcard Management

-Easily add, edit, or remove flashcards to tailor your learning experience to your personal needs or learning goals.
+Easily add or remove flashcards to tailor your learning experience to your personal needs or learning goals.

 ![Flashcard Management](screenshots/Editor.png)